robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

                            HTML, plain text, and reStructuredText.
 Default value can be specified in test library source code and the initial default value is `robot`.
+  --theme <dark|light|none>
+                           Use dark or light HTML theme.
+If this option is not used, or the value is `none`, the theme is selected based on the browser color scheme.
+Only applicable with HTML outputs.
+                           New in Robot Framework 6.0.
   -N, --name <newname>     Sets the name of the documented library or resource.
   -V, --version <newversion>  Sets the version of the documented library or
                            resource.
 The default value for test libraries is